Otter Trail can be hiked year round

 What amenities are in the huts?

 Each stop has two huts that contain six beds with mattresses.
-There is a barbecue/grill, table, cold shower, single toilet.
+There is a barbecue/grill, table, cold shower, and a single toilet.
 None of the huts have electricity.

 When is the best time to go?